The Hummingbot origin story: why we decided to build an open source market making bot

 We created an open source protocol for blockchain-based funds called Fund Protocol.
 But we also felt that it would be hard to get people to use it if we didn't know exactly how it would work.
 So we decided to also create the first application of that protocol and started a hedge fund called CoinAlpha Falcon, LP.
 We went through all the hoops that normal hedge fund managers go through, like registering it with the SEC, issuing a PPM (Private Placement Memorandum), and establishing processes to vet and onboard investors.
 But the biggest difference was that rather than having a traditional administrator and auditor, we used a smart contract.

-I think we were one of the first tokenized funds, but because we couldn't accepting retail investors, we never marketed it as such.
+I think we were one of the first tokenized funds, but because we couldn't accept retail investors, we never marketed it as such.
 Since fund regulations don't allow people to transfer their shares freely, we felt that calling it a “tokenized fund” would attract the wrong types of people, so we just called it a blockchain-based fund and emphasized the improvements efficiency and transparency.
 By not having a human administrator, we were able to have a really low minimum investment of 20 Ether ($6,000 at the time) as well as daily liquidity for subscriptions and redemptions, which no other hedge fund offered.

 OMG, the SEC came after us